-The purpose of Ecospeed is to offer a long-lasting, non-toxic protection for all ship hulls and to provide a system that keeps a hull very smooth and free of fouling for the service life of the vessel with minimal repair and no replacement.
-Instead of using chemicals to try to kill and repel marine fouling organisms, Ecospeed uses a hard, impermeable, impenetrable coating along with manual removal of fouling at an early stage.
+Ecospeed provides long-lasting, non-toxic protection for all ship hulls.
+It is a system that keeps a hull very smooth and free of fouling for the service life of the vessel requiring minimal repair and no replacement.
+Instead of using chemicals to try to kill and repel marine fouling organisms, Ecospeed uses a hard coating along with manual or mechanical removal of fouling at an early stage.

 The technology can be broken down into its constituent parts:

-A glassflake reinforced resin coating that is impermeable, impenetrable, long-lasting, inert and non-toxic.
-The coating is applied usually in two coats each of 500 μm dry film thickness (DFT) to a properly prepared hull, either at new build (ideal) or in drydock for an in-service vessel.
-It works equally well on steel, aluminum or GRP.
-A minimum of about 3 hours is required in between coats and there is no maximum overcoat time.
+A glass platelet reinforced resin coating that is impermeable, impenetrable, long-lasting, inert and non-toxic.
+The coating is applied usually in two coats each of 500 μm dry film thickness (DFT) to a properly prepared steel, aluminum or GRP hull.
+This can be at new build (ideal) or in drydock for an in-service vessel.
+Overcoat time is 3 hours minimum, no maximum.
 This coating has extraordinary adhesion and bonding qualities.
-It is very tough and resistant to abrasion.
+It is very tough and resistant to abrasion and is certified ice-abrasion resistant.
 It is also flexible and remains firmly bonded to the plates even when these flex considerably.

 2. Routine underwater cleaning